We are open - safety is our top priority!

 How Can Seniors Manage Expensive Dental Costs?

 When dental services are necessary, many seniors face challenges when managing the costs.
-Fortunately, dental payment plans – such as ones offered through CareCredit – can make large dental expenses more budget-friendly.
-Many payment plans offer interest-free financing during a promotional period, and longer term financing for large expenses.
+Fortunately, dental payment options – such as ones offered through CareCredit – can make large dental expenses more budget-friendly.
+Many payment options offer interest-free financing during a promotional period, and longer term financing for large expenses.
 Long-term financing can be up to 60 months, so be sure to ask your provider about your payment options when receiving care.
 Remember that taking out a line of credit for dental costs can have some drawbacks, including:

 - The application often involves a credit check, so not everyone will qualify for financing.